 We, and others, have been very interested in trying to understand if and how SWD overwinters in northern locations like NY.
 Without going into the details here, it appears that there is very high mortality of adult SWD during the winter in our area, although some adults probably do survive in protected areas.
 Probably more survive in mild winters and this may explain why SWD seems to show up earlier and be more of a problem after mild winters.
 One question we still don't know the answer to is where they overwinter.
 It has been suggested that large compost piles and possibly pomace piles might provide a sheltered environment for SWD.
 There is some data showing that SWD is present in and around compost piles and pomace piles in the late fall.
 What we don't know, however, is whether they are able to survive our cold winters in these habitats.
-This spring we put out monitoring traps near compost and pomace piles, as well as other habitats in the Finger Lakes.
+The previous spring we put out monitoring traps near compost and pomace piles, as well as other habitats in the Finger Lakes.
 We hypothesized that if SWD is surviving better in compost than in the middle of vineyards or in the woods, we would catch them first near compost.
-So far, we have not captured any SWD, regardless of habitat.
+At least during the 2017-2018 winter we did not capture any SWD, regardless of habitat.